ParagRaut/portfolio/portfolio/content/en/projects/kpn/index.md

 draft: false
 ---

-In KPN project I've played key role in creating POCs for open source test automation frameworks to enable DevOps practices and also implemented automated tests in CI/CD process for Java domain in KPN
+In KPN project I've played key role in creating POCs for open source test automation frameworks to enable DevOps practices and also implemented automated tests in CI/CD process for Java domain.
+It was a big learning for me and helped me to grow in more intricate parts of framework and CI/CD process setup.